elapouya/python-nagios-helpers/docs/howto.rst

 You just have to write a launcher once, naghelp provide a module for that, here is the ``pypa`` script::

+   #!/usr/bin/python
+   # change python interpreter if your are using virtualenv or buildout

    from plugin_commons import MyProjectActivePlugin from naghelp.launcher import launch